f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

 NGINX Kubernetes Ingress Controller | AWS Environment
 -----------------------------------------------------

+This solution will use AWS backend services to host the modern application and NGINX Kubernetes Ingress Controller.
+Utilizing AWS managed services will dramatically reduce the amount of time needed to build out a solution.
+Using Terraform for building the AWS services provides a consistent deployment every time.

+Prior knowledge of AWS or Terraform is not needed.
+The solution aims for a smaller learning curve on infrastructure (with abstractions) in exchange for more time with Kubernetes.

 Terraform_ is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.

 `Visual Studio Code`_ is a streamlined code editor with support for development operations like debugging, task running, and version control.